AYUSH-777/SnoopDev/README.md

 # SnoopDev
 Snoop Deep Web to crawl a website and get its html and screenshot using stormcrawler running in local mode in Apache Storm.

-Here are the brief steps for executing the task with code snippets in Java:
+Here are the brief steps which I followed for executing the task in Java:

 Step 1: Setting up the Environment

-Install and configure Apache Storm and Selenium in your system Created a new Java project and add dependencies for Storm and Selenium
+Installed and configured the Apache Storm and Selenium in my system Created a new Java project and added new dependencies for Storm and Selenium

 Step 2: Crawling the Websites